 Even though remote work is highly common today, there is still a negative perception surrounding it.
 No matter how fast you reply or how many hours you are connected, people often believe that those who work from home don’t work as much as those that go into an office.

 It’s true that this might balance out over time, especially among younger generations, but paradigm shifts can take years to really pan out.
-Until then, is it worth the damage?
+Until then, is it worth the damage and contention?

-Working from home is lonely and often leads to feelings of isolation, which in turn reduces motivation and your productivity.
+Having coworkers to socialize with in the office is the highlight of the day for some people.
+It can be a mood booster and a great networking and team-building opportunity which can have long-term benefits for you and for the company.
+The problem with working from home is that it can be lonely and often leads to feelings of isolation, which in turn reduces motivation and your productivity.
 In extreme cases, this can lead to depression, affecting both your professional and personal lives.

 When you work in an office with your team, you’re able to speak to them throughout the day with very few barriers between you.
 If you have a question, and you work a desk away from a person, the hardest part of speaking with them is trying to grab their attention to pull out their headphones.
 A major problem of working from home is that communication isn’t that easy.
 A simple question or request about a project might take hours of bugging people through email and messaging that they aren’t paying attention to, which wastes your time.

 Another key part of communication in the office is the small talk and relationships that are built.
 Being able to chat with a coworker about their weekend plans in the breakroom is time well-spent because it can lead to potential networking and brainstorming opportunities.
 It is important to be able to communicate freely without having to jump through the barriers of technology.